vonglasow/atoum-documentation/source/en/launch_test.rst

 Code coverage
 ==================

-Par défaut, si PHP dispose de l'extension `Xdebug <http://xdebug.org>`_, atoum indique en ligne de commande le taux de couverture du code par les tests venant d'être exécutés.
+By default, if PHP has the extension `Xdebug <http://xdebug.org>`_, atoum indicates in command line, the rate of tests code coverage.

 If the coverage rate is 100%, atoum merely indicated.
 But otherwise, it displays the overall coverage and that of each method of the class tested in the form of a percentage.